fstab50/versionpro/README.md

 ## Summary

-Python 3 utility for managing Python project version labels.
+Python 3 build automation utility for managing Python project version labels

     * Easily imported into any Code project
     * Conveniently called by build logic to update version prior to deployment